 Meta-analysis in R gives researchers access to the most powerful, flexible, and freely available tools for synthesizing quantitative evidence.
 The metafor package, created by Wolfgang Viechtbauer, is the gold standard for meta-analysis in R, cited in over 15,000 peer-reviewed publications and supporting more than 40 different effect size measures.

-This guide walks through every step of conducting a meta-analysis in R using metafor, from installing packages and preparing data to generating forest plots, assessing heterogeneity, testing for publication bias, and running sensitivity analyses.
+This guide walks through every step of conducting a meta-analysis in R using metafor, from installing packages and preparing data to generating forest plot creation tool, assessing learn about heterogeneity, testing for publication bias, and running sensitivity analyses.
 Whether you are running your first meta-analysis or transitioning from other software, this tutorial covers the practical workflow with real code examples.

 Setting Up R for Meta-Analysis